thekingofcity/OS/Readme.md

 #### What have I done on it

-Since this simple package is based on thread which is slightly different from process, I have to rewritten some part to adapt it to shared memory.
+Since this simple package is based on thread which is slightly different from process, I have to rewrite some part to adapt it to shared memory.

 * Function ```sbuf_init``` calloc another chunck of memory as buffer which is already owned by process.
 So I just assign that part at the ```shmget```.